 Korea represents about a quarter of all US forage exports, mostly to dairy farms.

-The United Arab Emirates is a major market for US forage, especially alfalfa, where quality product is consumed by cows, horses, goats and camels.
+The Kingdom of Saudi Arabia (KSA) and the United Arab Emirates (UEA) are important markets for US forage, especially alfalfa, where quality product is consumed by cows, horses, goats and camels.

-China currently sources only alfalfa from the US, and USFEC is working with USDA to open the market for other varieties.
+Since its market opening in 2008, China has been a major market for US forage.
+Currently only alfalfa from the US is allowed into China, and USFEC is working with USDA to open the market for other forages.

 Another 50+ countries around the world enjoy the benefits of safe, high-quality US forage.